Here are 10 cool painting activities for kids! Have fun and don’t be afraid of the mess!

 Today I will be……awesome.

 This was a fairly simple project that took about 3 hours in total.
-The carving was easier than I thought it would be with my new rotary tool (you can get one for about $39 at Sears).
+The carving was easier than I thought it would be with my new rotary tool and accessory kit:

 I also had my expert painter Boo as my helper.
 The key to painting with a 4-year-old is letting them paint freely and then just fix any large mistakes after the fact….when they aren’t looking.